Subject Overview

 How is the reading curriculum organised and delivered?

-Reading is taught through daily Reading Workshops in small groups and weekly comprehension lessons where children are taught to use and apply the skills of reading.
+Reading is taught in a variety of ways through 1-1 reading, reading workshops in small groups, whole class reading lessons and weekly comprehension lessons where children are taught to use and apply the skills of reading.

 At the beginning of each new academic year, parents are given a reading list of suggested titles of age-appropriate texts.
 These booklets were also uploaded to our website.